alkamauss/content/sites/dev.mauss/posts/one-hundredth-of-a-light-year-across-the-milky-way/+article.md

 Dropping social media and other time-consuming apps have had a huge impact in my life.
 I might make a separate dedicated post for this, but I can quite confidently say that I'm happier and my mind is more relaxed than before.
 I got way more time for myself, family, and those friends around me I truly care about.

-Because of that, I'll probably drop some more of my online accounts, and probably never come back for good this time.
-So please don't take offence if I don't reply when you've sent me a message, I'll make an effort to update the list frequently about my socials in [my about section](/about/) when I change, drop, or add something.

 > If you can't think of anything nice to say, don't say anything at all

 This was something I learned some years ago, have kept in mind, and will continue to do so.
 A closing quote I would want more people to know about.
 It has helped me in a lot of ways and I hope it does change the way some of you think too.